drsamibioinfo/bioflows/docs/source/pages/yaml.rst

 ***************************************

-Each separate tool or a tool in a bioinformatics pipeline requires some input(s) parameters to work on and might or might not produce any output(s).
+Each separate tool or a tool in a bioinformatics pipeline requires some input(s) parameters to work with and might or might not produce any output(s).
 Some Bioflows tools might act as decision steps or state modifiers in a pipeline and hence these tools will only require some input(s) from previous step(s) and will not produce any output(s).
 These tools should be shadowed having ``shadow: true`` in their definition.